 Site Selection

 Aquatic organisms were sampled from the catch-and-release area on the Taylor River (Figure 2), just below Taylor Park Reservoir, approximately 14 miles northeast of Almont, CO, USA.
-This site was chosen because (1) it is a tailwater fishery with a relatively constant water temperature and is accessible year-round (we conducted sampling in February when most other water bodies in the area were frozen over), (2) it is not a highly productive ecosystem, so is relatively depauperate and capturing a high proportion of its biodiversity was likely, (3) it is in close proximity (~31 miles) to Western Colorado University campus where students engaging in the exercise were enrolled, (4) it is a popular sport fishery that many Western Colorado University students are familiar with and excited to learn more about.
+This site was chosen because (1) it is a tailwater fishery with a relatively constant seasonal water temperatures and is accessible year-round (we conducted sampling in February when most other water bodies in the area were frozen over), (2) it is not a highly productive ecosystem, so is relatively depauperate and capturing a high proportion of its biodiversity was likely, (3) it is in close proximity (~31 miles) to Western Colorado University campus where students engaging in the exercise were enrolled, (4) it is a popular sport fishery that many Western Colorado University students are familiar with and excited to learn more about.

 Field Sampling

 Because we sought to collect organisms from several trophic levels, we employed an array of sampling methods (SLO1).
-These are outlined as follows:
+These are outlined as follows (see also Supplemental File 1):

 Angling